Shearson/American Express Inc. v. McMahon: Rodriguez de Quijas v. Shearson/American Express Inc.

 Kennedy argued that the language of the 1933 Act offered "no sound basis" for holding that the non-waiver provision reached pre-dispute arbitration clauses.
 Since it allowed investors to file cases in state court without the possibility of removal to federal court and whatever additional procedural protections that venue would offer, it could not have been Congress's intent to have held investors to the statute's procedural provisions against their interests.
-In McMahon and Mitsubushi Motors, the Court had also held that similar language did not bar arbitration of claims.
+In McMahon and Mitsubishi Motors, the Court had also held that similar language did not bar arbitration of claims.

 The Fifth Circuit came in for some criticism:

 Kennedy then declared that Wilko was "incorrectly decided, and is inconsistent with the prevailing uniform construction of other federal statutes governing arbitration agreements in the setting of business transactions."
 The Court took this drastic step, he explained, not only to correct its earlier error but to harmonize the interpretation of both Acts, which it had recognized as "interrelated components of the federal regulatory scheme governing transactions in securities" in Ernst & Ernst v.
 Hochfelder.

 Justice John Paul Stevens wrote the brief dissent, joined by Harry Blackmun, who had written the main McMahon dissent, William Brennan and Thurgood Marshall.
 He began by noting that the Court had properly repudiated the "indefensible brand of judicial activism" the Fifth Circuit had shown in ruling against Wilko.
 While the Court itself was not so bound to uphold its own precedents, it should be circumspect in doing so in cases like this that had become so settled that Congress had carefully avoided any legislative changes which might complicate or overrule it.

 "In the final analysis," he wrote, "a Justice's vote in a case like this depends more on his or her views about the respective lawmaking responsibilities of Congress and this Court than on conflicting policy interests.
 Judges who have confidence in their own ability to fashion public policy are less hesitant to change the law than those of us who are inclined to give wide latitude to the views of the voters' representatives on nonconstitutional matters."
 While he had admittedly helped start the discussions about the various interpretations of Wilko in his dissent in Scherk v.
 Alberto-Culver, Inc. while chief judge of the Seventh Circuit, he said "[n]one of these arguments, however, carries sufficient weight to tip the balance between judicial and legislative authority and overturn an interpretation of an Act of Congress that has been settled for many years."